 1. Prepare Your Document for Print

+Here's the first step in learning how to prepare files for print.
 You can start to prepare your document for print right at the start of the design process—when you set up your document on the computer.

 Choose Your Software Wisely